 Voluntary Participation.
 Your participation in this survey is completely voluntary.
 You can decide not to participate or to discontinue your participation at any time.
 A few survey questions, marked with a red asterisk, are required for routing to later questions.

+PRA Burden Statement.
+According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
+The valid OMB control number for this information collection is 1850-xxxx.
+Public reporting burden for this collection of information is estimated to average 30 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+The obligation to respond to this collection is voluntary.
+If you have comments or concerns regarding the status of your individual submission of this form, application or survey, please contact Chris Boccanfuso at (202) 219-1674, or at Institute of Education Sciences, 555 New Jersey Ave., NW, Suite 506D, Washington, DC 20001, directly.
+[Note: Please do not return the completed instrument, form, application or survey to this address.]

 Questions?
 If you have any questions about this survey or the study as a whole, please feel free to call us toll-free at {XXX}.
 You can also contact {XX}, the survey coordinator, at {email} or by phone at {XX}.
 If you have concerns or questions about your rights as a participant, contact the REL Southwest at SEDL (which is responsible for the protection of project participants): {email}, toll free at {XX}, or c/o IRB, {address}.